MatB57/MatB57/README.md

 BOT_AGE = 17
-NAME_OF_STUDIES = Student at IPET Nivelles on IT and Logical learning (1 year left) WORK_ON = - Some websites for companies in need
-        = - My first mobile app, all-in-one personnal notes app = - Freelance to help some people to fix their problems with IT HOBBIES = Programming, Learn new languages and Thinking about new projects and how to make it ACCESS_TOKEN = kindness and helpful
+NAME_OF_STUDIES = Student at IPET Nivelles on IT and Logical learning (1 year left) WORK_ON = - Some websites for companies in need NEW_PROJECT = - My first mobile app, all-in-one personnal notes app MAKE_MONEY = - Freelance to help some people to fix their problems with IT HOBBIES = Programming, Learn new languages and Thinking about new projects and how to make it ACCESS_TOKEN = kindness and helpful